JoshSald/nodecade/README.md

 [^1]:
     [Suetonius Tranquillus - THE LIVES OF THE TWELVE CAESARS ](https://www.gutenberg.org/files/6400/6400-h/6400-h.htm) - "[...] if there was occasion for secrecy, he wrote in cyphers; that is, he used the alphabet in such a manner, that not a single word could be made out.
-The way to decipher those epistles was to substitute the fourth for the first letter, as d for a, and so for the other letters respectively. "
+The way to decipher those epistles was to substitute the fourth for the first letter, as d for a, and so for the other letters respectively."

 [^2]: [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) - Wikipedia